BitcoinUnlimited/BitcoinCashSpecification/protocol/blockchain/block.md

 Transaction fees are often required by the network for transactions to be relayed across the network.
 Satoshis provided as inputs to a transaction, but not consumed by its outputs, are collected by the coinbase transaction as implicit inputs.

+The coinbase message is provided in the inputs unlocking script.
+The unlocking script is required to begin a push of the block height which can then be followed why whatever data is desired.
+The block height encoded as a variable-length, little-endian integer.
+The [OP_DATA_X](/protocol/blockchain/script/op-codes/op-data-x) operation is used to push the necessary number of bytes to encode the length.

 ## Genesis Block